srikarh/lyric-recognition/README.md

 ## Acknowledgements
-This is based on the "REPET-SIM" method of Rafii and Pardo, 2012 REPET algorithm by Brian McFee
+This is based on the "REPET-SIM" method of Rafii and Pardo, 2012 and REPET algorithm by Brian McFee

 © Copyright 2013--2019, librosa development team